WHY WE REMOVED THE TERM ECO FROM OUR PRODUCT NAMES (BUT ARE NO LESS SUSTAINABLE)

 How we want to make LAB PAINT even more sustainable

-The paint market is changing enormously in terms of sustainability.
-We believe it is important to continue to take steps in this direction and are constantly investigating how this can be done without making concessions to the quality of the products.
+The paint market is very much in motion in the area of sustainability.
+We believe it is important to continue to make progress in this area and are constantly investigating how this can be done without compromising the quality of the products.
 Sustainability also means that products last a long time.
-The new LAB outside line is a good example of this.
+The new LAB outdoor line is a good example of this.
 All these products are produced in the Netherlands and have been specially developed for the Dutch climate.
-As with the rest of the LAB PAINT range, no concessions have been made to the quality, so you can count on an extremely durable result.
+As with the rest of the LAB PAINT range, no concessions have been made to quality, so you can expect an extremely sustainable result.

-LAB Exterior paint is modified with a UV filter for maximum gloss retention and weather resistance.
-This has been achieved through a substantial reduction of organic fossil raw materials.
-The product lasts a long time; the paint is expected to have a maintenance cycle of approximately ten to twelve years.
+LAB Exterior Paint is modified with a UV filter for maximum gloss retention and weather resistance.
+This has been achieved by a significant reduction in organic fossil raw materials.
+The product has a long lifespan; the paint is expected to have a maintenance cycle of approximately ten to twelve years.

-We are already well on our way, but we want to continue to develop further and be transparent about the sustainable steps we are taking.
-It is an ongoing process in which we always have to look at how we can become more sustainable, without compromising on the quality of the paint.
-We think it is important to look at the entire chain and opt for a complete approach from manufacturer to delivery to the customer.
+We are already well on our way, but we want to continue to develop ourselves and be transparent about the sustainable steps we are taking.
+It is an ongoing process in which we must always look at how we can become more sustainable, without making concessions to the quality of the paint.
+We find it important to look at the entire chain and opt for a complete approach from manufacturer to delivery to the customer.
 We are constantly learning, which helps us to reduce our footprint even further.

 Corporate Social Responsibility

-LAB PAINT's vision is 'paint your house, color the world'.
-We think it is important not only to color the world with paint, but also to really contribute to a better world by doing more.
-We do our best to be a socially responsible business and believe that everyone has a place in society.
-We consciously choose to outsource certain activities to people with a distance to the labor market, such as filling our sample jars.
+LAB PAINT's vision is 'paint your house, colour the world'.
+We believe it is important to not only colour the world with paint, but also to really contribute to a more beautiful world by doing more.
+We do our best to do business in a socially responsible way and believe that everyone has a place in society.
+We consciously choose to outsource certain activities to people with a distance to the labour market, such as filling our sample jars.

-To prevent waste and minimize the waste stream of paint, we occasionally release LAB Second Life.
-By mixing paint left over from, for example, painting color samples and paint with which something went wrong during mixing, we create a limited edition LAB COLOR and this paint literally gets a second life.
-So twice sustainable!
+To prevent waste and to minimize the waste stream of paint, we occasionally release LAB Second Life.
+By mixing paint that is left over from, for example, painting color samples and paint that went wrong during mixing, we create a limited edition LAB COLOR and this paint literally gets a second life.
+So doubly sustainable!

 In addition, we try to make a difference worldwide with the LAB PAINT FOUNDATION .
-For every can of LAB PAINT that is sold, a portion of the proceeds go to the foundation.
+For every can of LAB PAINT that is sold, part of the proceeds goes to the foundation.
 With this we want to make clean and safe (drinking) water accessible to thousands of people by making water installations and the associated infrastructure available in developing countries.
-We are also working on behavioral change, so that the problem is tackled at its core.
+We also work on behavioral change, so that the problem is tackled at its core.
 We do this together with specialized organizations that know the area well and know what is needed locally.

 Wat goed dat jullie zo eerlijk naar je eigen product kunnen kijken en transparant zijn over hoe alles tot stand komt en wat er wel en niet ecologisch is aan jullie product en waarom.
 Dit waardeer ik heel erg!